NSW Carers Strategy

 - Progress Reports NSW Carers Strategy 2014-19

 - 2017 Progress Report

-The Department of Family and Community Services (FACS) is the lead agency for the Strategy and has led the development of the Strategy, with assistance from the Ministry of Health and Carers NSW.
+The strategy was implemented by government, non-government organisations and private businesses in partnerships.
+The Department of Communities as Justice (DCJ), formerly known as the Department of Family and Community Services (FACS), was the lead agency for the Strategy and led the development of the Strategy, with assistance from the Ministry of Health and Carers NSW.

 - Information and community awareness

 - Carer engagement